Kaden Rodney

-Kaden Kai Rodney (born 7 October 2004) is an English professional footballer who plays as a defensive midfielder for Premier League club Crystal Palace.
+Kaden Kai Rodney (born 7 October 2004) is an English professional footballer who plays as a defensive midfielder for Qatar Stars League 2 club Muaither.

 Early life

 Rodney was brought up in South East London and attended Friars primary foundation school in Southwark.

 Club career

 Rodney joined Crystal Palace at the age of eight, progressing through the academy before signing his first professional contract in October 2021.
 He made his senior debut for the club against Oxford United in the EFL Cup in August 2022.
 Rodney was included in the match day squad for the Premier League game against Burnley on 24 February 2024, but was an unused substitute.
+On 10 June 2026, it was announced that Rodney would be leaving the club at the end of the month.
+On 9 August 2026, Rodney joined Qatar Stars League 2 side Muaither.

 International career

 Rodney has made three appearances for the England U18 team.